nozsh/blog/content/posts/articles/Local-AI-image-generation-Stability-Matrix.en.md

 {{< iframes/yt nJlHJZo66UA "How to use Stable Diffusion.
 Automatic1111 Tutorial" "" >}}

 {{< callout/hint >}}
 WebUI and WebUI Forge very similar.
-Learning one means you'll understand the other as well.
+Know one means you'll understand the other as well.

 Except for some features which are only support in Forge.
 {{< /callout/hint >}}